-- 3. The Board of Examiners appoints an examiner as faculty supervisor/1st examiner for the placement and thesis and a 2nd examiner for the thesis.
-The faculty supervisor/1st examiner has expertise on the thesis topic. - 4.
+- 3. The board of examiners appoints an examiner as faculty supervisor/1st examiner for the placement and thesis and a 2nd examiner for the thesis.
+The faculty supervisor/1st examiner has expertise on the thesis topic or on the envisaged methods. - 4.
 The placement coordinator supports the appointment of the faculty supervisor/ 1^{st} examiner for the placement and thesis and the 2^{nd} examiner of the thesis. - 5.
 The student may undertake a placement supervised by the faculty only once during the master's programme. - 6.
 The thesis must be written individually.